Scabies: Ivermectin

 Oral ivermectin is effective in eradicating scabies, often in a single dose.
 It is the treatment of choice for crusted scabies, and is sometimes prescribed in combination with a topical agent.
 It has not been tested on infants, and is not recommended for children under six years of age.

-Topical ivermectin preparations have been shown to be effective for scabies in adults, though only one such formulation is available in the United States at present, and it is not FDA-approved as a scabies treatment.
-It has also been useful for sarcoptic mange (the veterinary analog of human scabies).
+Topical ivermectin preparations are effective for scabies in adults.
+It has also been useful for sarcoptic mange, the veterinary analog of human scabies.

 One review found that the efficacy of permethrin is similar to that of systemic or topical ivermectin.
-A separate review found that although oral ivermectin is usually effective for treatment of scabies, it does have a higher treatment failure rate than topical permethrin.
+A separate review found that although oral ivermectin is usually effective for the treatment of scabies, it does have a higher treatment failure rate than topical permethrin.
 Another review found that oral ivermectin provided a reasonable balance between efficacy and safety.
-A study has demonstrated that scabies is markedly reduced in populations taking ivermectin regularly; the drug is widely used for treating scabies and other parasitic diseases particularly among the poor and disadvantaged in the tropics, beginning with the developer Merck providing the drug at no cost to treat onchocerciasis from 1987.
+A study has demonstrated that scabies is markedly reduced in populations taking ivermectin regularly; the drug is widely used for treating scabies and other parasitic diseases, particularly among the poor and disadvantaged in the tropics, beginning with the developer Merck providing the drug at no cost to treat onchocerciasis from 1987.

 Others

 Other treatments include lindane, benzyl benzoate, crotamiton, malathion, and sulfur preparations.
 Lindane is effective, but concerns over potential neurotoxicity have limited its availability in many countries.
 It is banned in California, but may be used in other states as a second-line treatment.
-Sulfur ointments or benzyl benzoate are often used in the developing world due to their low cost; Some 10% sulfur solutions have been shown to be effective, and sulfur ointments are typically used for at least a week, though many people find the odor of sulfur products unpleasant.
+Sulfur ointments or benzyl benzoate are often used in the developing world due to their low cost; some 10% sulfur solutions have been shown to be effective, and sulfur ointments are typically used for at least a week, though many people find the odor of sulfur products unpleasant.
 Crotamiton has been found to be less effective than permethrin in limited studies.
 Crotamiton or sulfur preparations are sometimes recommended instead of permethrin for children, due to concerns over dermal absorption of permethrin.

 Communities

 Scabies is endemic in many developing countries, where it tends to be particularly problematic in rural and remote areas.
 In such settings, community-wide control strategies are required to reduce the rate of disease, as treatment of only individuals is ineffective due to the high rate of reinfection.
 Large-scale mass drug administration strategies may be required where coordinated interventions aim to treat whole communities in one concerted effort.
 Although such strategies have shown to be able to reduce the burden of scabies in these kinds of communities, debate remains about the best strategy to adopt, including the choice of drug.

 The resources required to implement such large-scale interventions in a cost-effective and sustainable way are significant.
-Furthermore, since endemic scabies is largely restricted to poor and remote areas, it is a public health issue that has not attracted much attention from policy makers and international donors.
+Furthermore, since endemic scabies is largely restricted to poor and remote areas, it is a public health issue that has not attracted much attention from policymakers and international donors.